THE VALUE OF PANORAMIC SENSING

 Throughout evolution, this form of awareness, has been the unquestionable and natural way to switch off, stop doing everything and be acutely receptive for a moment.

 Among vulnerable animals, it's motivated by fear.
-The advantage we have over animals is that we are safe; we don't need to run away at the first sign of a cat or dog we could just carry on panoraming, but we've become indifferent.
+The advantage we have over animals is that we are safe; we don't need to run away at the first sign of a cat or dog we could just carry on panoraming.

 Often we will notice first thoughts arising, or recognise sparrows, trees swaying, car doors slamming, church bells ringing, but we are unable to develop the thought.
 If we developed the thought, we would lose our panoramic awareness.